Poor Countries Fall Behind In Race To Reserve COVID-19 Vaccine

 To generate these predictions, Udayakumar and his colleagues pulled together all publicly available data about vaccine agreements between countries and pharmaceutical companies.
 Their findings, published last Thursday on the Web, point to glaring inequalities in acquiring the vaccine.

-Several countries, including the U.S., Canada and the U.K. as well as members of the E.U., are reserving enough potential doses of different types of vaccines to immunize their entire populations several times before some poor countries have any vaccine at all.
+Several countries, including the U.S., Canada and the U.K. as well as members of the EU, are reserving enough potential doses of different types of vaccines to immunize their entire populations several times before some poor countries have any vaccine at all.
 For example, the U.S. and the U.K. will potentially have enough to cover its population four times over.
-And Canada could have enough to immunize its population five times
+And Canada could have enough to immunize its population five times.

-At the same time, several of these countries, including Canada and the U.K., recently joined an international initiative to help distribute the vaccine more equally around the world and help bring vaccine to countries who can't produce or purchase it themselves.
+At the same time, several of these countries, including Canada and the U.K., recently joined an international initiative to help distribute the vaccine more equally around the world and to help bring vaccine to countries who can't produce or purchase it themselves.
 (The U.S. hasn't yet joined the agreement.)

 That initiative, called COVAX, aims to have 2 billion doses available by the end of next year.
 So far, it has reserved about 740 million doses.